ndfinelli/text_similarity/README.md

 To do any of the following steps you first must ensure that you have gone through all the steps in [Python Evironment](#1.-python-environment) of this document.

-Once you have pip installed, created a virtual environment, and have installed all the dependencies running the flask server is fairly easy.
+Once you have pip installed, have created a virtual environment, and have installed all the dependencies running the flask server is fairly easy.
 All you need to do is run the command

     python -m server.main